 4. Treat injured nails immediately.

 When you take off your socks and see black and blue, “it’s important to do something about your injured toes immediately.”
 Clean the injured little piggies and start using an antibiotic cream regularly.
-Then soak your feet in peppermint tea to reduce the hematoma (black deoxygenated blood) under the nail.
+Then soak your feet in peppermint tea to reduce the hematoma (black, deoxygenated blood) under the nail.

 5. Don’t pull the nail off.

-Don’t yank it off before it’s ready.
+Take it from me, don’t yank it off before it’s ready.
 Don’t cut it or dig underneath it with an orange stick.
 Definitely don’t take a Tanzanian mountain guide’s offer to drill a hole in it with his Swiss Army knife to drain the blood.
 Poking around induces bacteria and is likely to cause a painful infection.
 (The hole isn’t the worst idea, but should be made by a doctor in a sterile environment.)
 If it’s really flapping around, you can carefully snip it off, but Dr. Levine prefers to err on the side of caution, keeping it taped and antibiotic-ed up until it’s really ready to come off.
 Soaking with Epsom salts is also a good idea.

 6. Act when it’s off.